Fly's Eye Dome

 The Fly's Eye Dome was a structure designed in 1965 by R. Buckminster Fuller.
 Inspired by the eye of a fly, Fuller designed the dome as his idea of the affordable, portable home of the future, with windows and openings in the dome to hold solar panels and systems for water collection, thus allowing the dome to be self sufficient.
-Before his death in 1983, he hand-built three prototypes of the design:
+Before his death in 1983, he had-built three prototypes of the design: